Grocery Stores and Co-ops

 Food co-ops can take the shape of retail stores or buying clubs and are often committed to consumer education, product quality, and member control.
 Co-ops usually support local community economic development by creating jobs and selling produce grown on nearby family farms.
 To find family farms in your area, visit LocalHarvest.
+If you are considering a co-op model, get in touch with your state or region's cooperative development center.
+They can help with feasibility studies or finding funding.
 Additionally, the Food Co-op Initiative, which was formed to spur the development of food co-ops, has helpful resources on its website.

 - Lack of sufficient capital.
 Grocery operators in both urban and rural areas cite lack of access to financing as one of the top barriers to the development of stores in underserved areas.
 This challenge especially impacts independent and regional supermarket operators.

 - Perception of profitability.
 Supermarkets—with annual profit margins averaging 1 percent—are focused on a very tight bottom line and often cite lack of profitability as a barrier to investment in underserved communities.